 Right outside of New Orleans you’ll find Bucktown, a small section of Jefferson Parish known for its seafood and proximity to Lake Pontchartrain.
-Celebrating its 20th year, Bucktown Seafood Festival serves as a fundraiser for the local St. Louis King of France School.
-But this is more than just a school fair.
-The festival spans three days and includes live music performances from Amanda Shaw and the Bucktown All-Stars.
+Celebrating its 22nd year, Bucktown Seafood Festival serves as a fundraiser for the local St. Louis King of France School.
+But, this festival is more than just a school fair.
+The festival spans three days and includes live music, carnival rides, and more.
 Of course, you have to get your hands on some fresh seafood while you enjoy the music and carnival rides.
 You’ll truly feel like a local at this fest.

 How far from NOLA: 15 min

 A festival celebrating giant omelettes?
 You heard that right – the Giant Omelette Celebration of Abbeville, La. is just what you think it is.
 On Sunday, a giant 12-foot skillet will be filled with 5,000 eggs as chefs prepare a giant omelette before your eyes.
 Born from a tale of Napoleon feasting on an omelette during his 19th-century travels, the tradition of sharing an omelette with your neighbors turned into a celebration of sorts.
 Watch the parade of chefs as they carry baskets of eggs throughout town, then stay for the preparation of the omelette, which includes 50 pounds of onions, 52 pounds of butter, and 15 pounds of crawfish tails.
 Live music, food vendors, antique cars, and an art show round out this fest, but don’t forget to participate in the egg cracking contest.
 You’ve been practicing all year for this, we know.